Introduction:

 9: Coolant (91: supply, 92: return)

 A component can have multiple inlets and outlets.
-The coding then consists of two digits, the first indicating what type of connection it is and the second the sequence number.
+The coding then consists of two digits, the first indicating the type of connection and the second the sequence number.
 The foot brake valve, for example, has two inlets and two outlets for circuit 1 (front axle) and 2 (rear axle).

 - inlet circuit 1: 11